-- 1. Document and track all visual inspection forms and maintenance of stormwater drainage (i.e., MS4 system) within the SVID Campus Facilities during the 2023-2024 reporting year. - 2.
+- 1. Document and track all visual inspection forms and maintenance of stormwater drainage (i.e., MS4 system) within the SVID Campus Facilities during the 2024-2025 reporting year. - 2.
 Re-label the stormwater drain inlets (manholes and catch basins) on the SVID Campus Facilities within 90 days using the district's customized stencils "Dump no waste Drains to waterbody".

-- 1. During the 2022-2023 reporting year SVID reviewed the layout and formatting of its campus facilities map (Figure 1). - 2.
-SVID re-labeled all stormwater drain inlets that were no longer clearly visible or easily readable on its campus facilities within 90 days during the 2022-2023 reporting year.
+- 1. During the 2023-2024 reporting year SVID updated the layout and formatting of its campus facilities map (Figure 1). - 2.
+SVID re-labeled all stormwater drain inlets that were no longer clearly visible or easily readable on its campus facilities within 90 days during the 2023-2024 reporting year.